temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 Temporal addresses many challenges developers face when building reliable applications.
-Whether managing complex transaction-based workflows or calling remote APIs, creating reliable applications involves significant overhead.
+Whether managing complex transaction-based processes or calling remote APIs, creating reliable applications involves significant overhead.
 The Temporal Platform ensures your code runs to completion regardless of the circumstances your app encounters.
 The Temporal [Java SDK](https://github.com/temporalio/java-sdk) provides comprehensive solutions for the complexities of modern application development.
 Temporal offers reliability features to ensure durable execution of your code.